 Two Total Strangers and Unforgiven are takes on modern relationships whilst The Listeners is a bit of whimsical nonsense, based around Walter de la Mare’s poem of the same title.

-The opening story, A Tar Dark Night, was written in homage to Dylan Thomas following my visit to the little township of Laugharne, in south Wales.
+The opening story, A Tar Dark Night, was written in homage to the poet Dylan Thomas.
+It’s set in the little township of Laugharne, in south Wales, home to Dylan both in life and in death.
 Here’s an extract:

 A Tar Dark Night